aerogear/graphback/docs/clientsidequeries.md

 ## Autogenerating forms based on server-side schema

-For react based applications developers can use [uniform.tools](https://uniforms.tools).
+For react-based applications developers can use [uniform.tools](https://uniforms.tools).
 Uniforms can be used along with generated client queries to automatically build dynamic forms with labels and validation.